wp-plugins/subscribe-to-comments-reloaded/trunk/readme.txt

 = 1.5.1 =
 * Fixed a conflict between Wordpress' stylesheets and StCR's (thank you [Sahas Katta](http://en.gravatar.com/sahaskatta))
+* Fixed a bug that prevented HTML emails to be handled properly
 * If HTML emails are enabled, quicktags are added to the textareas

 = 1.5 =